siddharth-maddali/siddharth-maddali.github.io/_posts/2019-05-01-a-fast-mesh-refinement-algorithm.md

 ---

 {% include mathjax.html %}
-A way to quickly generate spherical meshes recursively from Platonic solids, and an efficient Matlab/Octave implementation.
+A way to quickly generate spherical meshes recursively from Platonic solids, with a Matlab/Octave implementation.

 # Introduction
 This post describes an algorithm I devised to refine a geodesic Delaunay mesh to the desired resolution.